bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

     ```
 * Now you should be able to send messages to the IoT Hub using the text field / button on the UI.
 Cloud-to-Device messages should be displayed in the log.
 * I have borrowed heavily from the [azure-iot-sdk sample code](https://github.com/Azure/azure-iot-sdk-node/tree/master/device/samples).

+## conclusion
+It's possible to run node-js alongside react-native applications and therefore make use of the azure-iot-device sdk for node-js on mobile devices.